hexanal/fredmercy-blog/src/content/en/ramblings/communicating.md

 ---
 title: Communicating
-description: What to communicate with/through?
+description: what to communicate with/through?
 type: page
 ---